chef-boneyard/chef-web-docs-2016/includes_private_chef_10x/includes_private_chef_10x_admin_ha.rst

 High Availability

-Private Chef can operate in a High Availability configuration that provides automated failover for the stateful components in the systems architecture.
+|chef private| can operate in a High Availability configuration that provides automated failover for the stateful components in the systems architecture.
 The architecture has servers split into two segments, the front-end and back-end.
 The front-end servers handle API and Web UI requests, while the back-end handles data storage and retrieval, which consists of:

 * couchdb
 * postgresql